 Wake up with Melissa & Dean

-Welcome to this episode of tongue-in-cheek Christmas movies, those festive movies which are all about the comedy rather than the story, those which to be honest Hallmark are the experts in making.
+Welcome to this episode of tongue-in-cheek Christmas movies, those festive films which are all about the comedy rather than the story, those which to be honest Hallmark are the experts in making.
 What do I mean by tongue-in-cheek?
-Well with Dean Cain as one of the leads we get him dropping a line about super heroes heading in to the wilderness and coming back with new super powers.
+Well with Dean Cain as one of the leads in "Broadcasting Christmas" we get him dropping a line about super heroes heading in to the wilderness and coming back with new super powers.
 It isn't just the dialogue as the general tone has a bubbly, full on nature with jingle-tastic music and larger than life characters who some might say redefine the word caricature.

 What this all boils down to is that "Broadcasting Christmas" is one of those movies which whilst delivering the Hallmark trademark fun is not the most Christmassy of movies.
 But if you are fans of either Melissa Joan Hart or Dean Cain you are likely to enjoy the comedy they bring to this.